Mark Johnson (johnsma02)

 Biographical Information

-Mark L. Johnson is a catcher who played eight years in the majors.
-In 2009 he played for the Chicago Cubs affiliate at Iowa.
+Mark L. Johnson was a catcher who played eight years in the majors.
+He last played for the Chicago Cubs affiliate at Iowa in 2010.

 In the 1993 World Junior Championship, Johnson hit .300 as the backstop for the Silver Medal winners.